 I recognize that you are a human being with occasional human problems associated with human finitude.
-Illness, family emergencies, job interviews, other professors, etc... will inevitably lead to legitimate conflicts over your time.
+Illness, family emergencies, job interviews, other professors, etc. . . will inevitably lead to legitimate conflicts over your time.
 If you expect that you will be missing class or be unable to turn in an assignment on time, please notify me (either in class or via email) in advance and we can agree on a reasonable accommodation.
 Please recognize that most reasonable accommodations will still carry a penalty: your grade on the assignment may be reduced (since you will be given more time than your classmates), or you may have to do additional work not required of your classmates.
 So when proposing a reasonable accommodation be prepared to state what you take to be a fair penalty for that accommodation.
 I will then decide whether to accept or reject your proposal.
-Any arrangements after the fact will only be considered in extraordinary, documented circumstances.
+Any arrangements after the fact require a signed letter from the Dean of Academic Affairs.